Air Fryer Salmon

 - Frozen salmon: If you’re unsure about the fish “on ice” at the market, frozen salmon is the next best thing.
-Frozen salmon is typically flash frozen on the boat right after they’ve been caught, which helps to preserve their freshness.
+Frozen salmon is typically flash frozen on the boat right after it’s been caught, which helps to preserve it’s freshness.

 How To Cook Salmon In Air Fryer

 The steps in this salmon recipe are pretty straightforward.
 But I did want to make a note about the spices.
 Although there’s measurements written out for each one, I’ve found that shaking them straight from the spice bottle had the best results for an evenly coated crust.
-Where as sprinkling with a measuring spoon created clumps on top – which you don’t want.
+Sprinkling with a measuring spoon more often created clumps on top – which you don’t want.